The Crusades & Liberal Islam

 I wouldn’t just focus on massacres and forced conversions.
 I don’t know if the “aggression, and, invasions, conquests, massacres, forced conversions” necessarily led to the Crusades (although the main point of the Crusades was to capture Jerusalem and the Holy Land generally, which had been colonized by Muslims), the point of my post was that Arabs/Muslims attacked first and on a massive scale.
 If hatred exists between the west and the middle east then don’t blame the Crusades for it, you might be better off blaming Islamic imperialism.

-13. geekgirl Says:
+13. geekgirl says:

 even the sweetest story about spreading Islam can be distorted. take an example: the artistic and culturally rich way of the 9 Islamic priests (i.e. wali songo) spreading Islam during the Hindu period of Indonesia. even that case was distorted to be a forced conversion case..